Table of Contents

 #5.
 Disk Utility - Erase and Format External Hard Drive to APFS/ExFAT

 Formatting a disk is simple yet effective in resolving most of the hard drive issues, usually with logical errors.
-Volumes problems on an external hard drive that has a corrupted file system or the file system is not compatible with the current macOS would hugely cause Mac not recognizing the drive.
+Volumes problems on an external hard drive that has a corrupted file system or the file system are not compatible with the current macOS would hugely cause Mac not recognizing the drive.

 Step 1: In Disk Utility, this time you'll click the Erase button to format the selected external hard drive.

 Step 2: The critical step here is to choose a proper file system for the external hard drive.
-From the Volume Format drop-down list, you should choose APFS or ExFAT which Mac can recognize and click Erase.
+From the Volume Format drop-down list, you should choose APFS or ExFAT which Mac can recognize, and click Erase.

 #6.
 Recover Data from Not Recognizing External Hard Drive on Mac

-The former five tips are tested effective in dealing with an external hard drive issue on Mac, and most of the methods are based on Mac's default disk management utility, so you can hopefully fix a not recognized external hard drive on Mac by youself without paying money.
-Whenever you lost data when external hard drive not showing up or recognized on Mac, you can feel free to download EaseUS Mac hard drive recovery software to perform a full data recovery.
+The former five tips are tested effective in dealing with an external hard drive issue on Mac, and most of the methods are based on Mac's default disk management utility, so you can hopefully fix a not recognized external hard drive on Mac by yourself without paying money.
+Whenever you lost data when the external hard drive not showing up or recognized on Mac, you can feel free to download EaseUS Mac hard drive recovery software to perform a full data recovery.